Aquinnos/Jotarov3/README.md

     }
     ```

-## Uruchomienie
+## Running the Bot

-1. Aby uruchomić bota lokalnie, użyj polecenia:
+1. To run the bot locally, use the command:

     ```bash
     node index.js
     ```

-2. Alternatywnie, możesz użyć `nodemon` do automatycznego restartowania bota podczas zmian w kodzie:
+2. Alternatively, you can use `nodemon` to automatically restart the bot when changes are made:

     ```bash
     nodemon index.js
     ```

-3. Aby uruchomić bota na serwerze produkcyjnym, możesz użyć `pm2`:
+3. To run the bot in a production environment, you can use `pm2`:

     ```bash
     pm2 start index.js --name "discord-bot"
     ```

-## Struktura projektu
+## Project Structure

 - `index.js`: Główny plik uruchamiający bota.
 - `handlers/`: Katalog zawierający różne moduły obsługi zdarzeń, takie jak `antiSpamHandler.js`, `antiInviteHandler.js`, `expHandler.js`.
 - `commands/`: Katalog zawierający pliki z komendami bota, takie jak `pl.js`, `top.js`, `resetExp.js`, `zoo.js`, `ora.js`, `timeout.js`.
 - `utils/`: Katalog zawierający pomocnicze moduły, takie jak `commandLoader.js`.

-## Użycie
+## Usage

-### Komendy
+### Commands

-- **pl**: Pokazuje twój poziom mocy.
+- **pl**: Shows your power level.
-- **top**: Wyświetla top użytkowników z najwyższym poziomem mocy.
+- **top**: Displays the top users with the highest power levels.
-- **resetpl**: Resetuje wszystkie dane pl (poziomów mocy).
+- **resetpl**: Resets all EXP data.
-- **zoo**: Wysyła użytkownika do zoo (musisz mieć stworzony specjalnie kanał i skopiować jego ID).
+- **zoo**: Sends a user to the zoo.
-- **ora**: Wykonuje sekwencję cutscenki i banuje użytkownika.
+- **ora**: Executes a cutscene sequence and bans a user.
-- **timeout**: Mutuje użytkownika na określony czas.
+- **timeout**: Mutes a user for a specified duration.

-### Przykłady
+### Examples

-- Aby sprawdzić swój poziom mocy, użyj komendy:
+- To check your power level, use the command:

     ```bash
     /pl
     ```

-- Aby wyświetlić top użytkowników, użyj komendy:
+- To display the top users, use the command:

     ```bash
     /top
     ```

-- Aby zresetować wszystkie dane PL(poziom mocy), użyj komendy:
+- To reset all EXP data, use the command:

     ```bash
     /resetpl
     ```

-## Wkład
+## Contributing

-Jeśli chcesz przyczynić się do rozwoju projektu, zapraszam do forka repozytorium i tworzenia pull requestów.
-Proszę upewnij się, że Twoje zmiany są dobrze udokumentowane i przetestowane.
+If you would like to contribute to the project, feel free to fork the repository and create pull requests.
+Please ensure that your changes are well-documented and tested.

-## Licencja
+## License

-Ten projekt jest licencjonowany na warunkach licencji MIT.
-Zobacz plik `LICENSE` po więcej informacji.
+This project is licensed under the MIT License.
+See the `LICENSE` file for more information.